AddisonTechTonics/Breeze/README.txt

 #              Quality of Life/Optimization/Polishing/Maintenance             #
 ###############################################################################

+-Add more/better Error Handling
 -Format Dates/Times for view on website
--Add more/better Error Handling
 -Finish building the front-end
+-Finish the error page
+-add "Are You Sure" prompts